10 Correlation and regression

 • focus on particular countries rather than the whole data set, or

-• split our data so we only look at high performing students only.
+• split our data so we only look at high, medium or low performing students only.

-Other types of regression, such as multilevel models might be able to help you get past these issues as it’ll allow you to run multiple models on different subsets of the data.
+Other types of regression, such as multilevel models might be able to help you get past these issues as it will allow you to run multiple models on different subsets of the data.

 Tip